ChrisSturgeon/odin-restaurant/README.md

-The Restaurant Page project from The Odin Project:
+The Restaurant Page project from The Odin Project.

 Live link: https://kungfucabbage.github.io/odin-restaurant/